Recruit and Train a Manufacturing Engineer Degree Apprentice

 The UK government provides generous funding for apprenticeship programmes.
 Here’s how it can work for you:

-No National Insurance contributions for apprentices under 25 earning less than £967/week
+Plus, no National Insurance contributions for apprentices under 25 earning less than £967/week